daresaydigital/tech-work-sample/README.md

 9. Add pods: Kingfisher
 10. Add MyWeatherViewController and Design the Dashboard UI layout
 11. Implement existing ViewModels to MyWeatherViewController
-10. Add Unit & UI Test to test the process
+10. Add Unit Test to test the process